Francia: Church

 The Frankish Church grew out of the Church in Gaul in the Merovingian period, which was given a particularly Germanic development in a number of "Frankish synods" throughout the 6th and 7th centuries, and with the Carolingian Renaissance, the Frankish Church became a substantial influence of the medieval Western Church.

 In the 7th century, the territory of the Frankish realm was (re-)Christianized with the help of Irish and Scottish missionaries.
 The result was the establishment of numerous monasteries, which would become the nucleus of Old High German literacy in the Carolingian Empire.

-Columbanus was active in the Frankish Empire from 590, establishing monasteries until his death at Bobbio in 615.
-He arrived on the continent with twelve companions and founded Annegray, Luxeuil, and Fontaines in France and Bobbio in Italy.
-During the 7th century the disciples of Columbanus and other Scottish and Irish missionaries founded several monasteries or Schottenklöster in what are now France, Germany, Belgium, and Switzerland.
+Irish missionary Columbanus was active in Frankish lands from 590, establishing monasteries until his death at Bobbio in 615.
+He arrived on the continent with 12 companions and founded Annegray, Luxeuil, and Fontaines in France and Bobbio in Italy.
+During the 7th century.
+The disciples of Columbanus and other Scottish and Irish missionaries founded several monasteries or schottenklöster.
 The Irish influence in these monasteries is reflected in the adoption of Insular style in book production, visible in 8th-century works such as the Gelasian Sacramentary.
 The Insular influence on the uncial script of the later Merovingian period eventually gave way to the development of the Carolingian minuscule in the 9th century.

+By the end of the 8th century, under the influence of some earlier Visigothic practices, various Church leaders in Francia developed an erroneous notion that the Filioque clause was an authentic part of the original Nicene Creed, and those views were further expanded by the Libri Carolini, thus provoking the Roman popes of that time (Hadrian I and Leo III) to intervene against the Filioque interpolation but with no result, and thus the interpolated Creed became common throughout the Frankish realms.

 Society

 Immediately after the fall of Rome and through the Merovingian dynasty, trading towns were re-established in the ruins of ancient cities.
 These specialised in exchange of goods, craft and agriculture, and were mostly independent of aristocratic control.
 Carolingian Francia saw royal sponsorship for the construction of monastic cities, built to showcase a revival of the architecture of ancient Rome.
 Administration was conducted by bishops.
 The old Gallo-Roman aristocrats had survived in prestige and as an institution by taking up the episcopal offices, and they were now put in charge of fields such as justice, infrastructure, education and social services.
 Kings were legitimized by their links with the religious institutions.
 Episcopal elections became supervised by the kings, and royal confirmation helped to strengthen the bishops' authority as well.

-There were improvements in agriculture, notably the adoption of a new heavy plough and the growing use of the three-field system.
+There were improvements in agriculture, notably the adoption of a heavy plough and the growing use of the three-field system.